They say it takes a village to raise a child. We say it takes a team to teach one.

 Owner and Clinical Supervisor

-Sophia has worked with children and young adults of all ages, with Autism Spectrum Disorder (ASD) and other exceptionalities.
-She has worked in a variety of settings, including centre-based programs, school support, and adult day programs.
-She is also a certified PEERS and Proloquo2Go Trainer, and has completed Level 2 Training in PECS and Level 2 Training in PEAK.
+Sophia has worked with children and young adults of all ages, with Autism Spectrum Disorder and other exceptionalities.
+Her experiences have spanned across a variety of settings, including home and centre-based programs, school consultations, community and vocational support, and adult day programs.
+She is a certified PEERS and Proloquo2Go Trainer, and has completed Level 2 Training in PECS and Level 2 Training in PEAK.
 Sophia started Best Behaviour Inc. in 2016, with the goal of providing the best service she could, with a team of dedicated independent contractors and employees who had the same goal in mind.
 She has always known that her future career would involve helping and working with children.
 ABA has proven to be the perfect avenue.
 Sophia completed her Bachelor of Arts in Psychology, Neuroscience, and Behaviour, her Master of Applied Disability Studies with a specialization in Applied Behaviour Analysis, and is a Board Certified Behaviour Analyst (BCBA).
 She is also an approved OAP Clinical Supervisor.

-Carlina Longworth, BA, RBT
+Jenna Fuller, BA, RBT

 After graduating with her Bachelor of Arts in Psychology, Jenna began looking into career paths within the field of autism and ABA.
 She volunteered with children with autism and learned more about ABA and how it was used.
 She soon enrolled in the Autism and Behavioural Sciences program.
 After gaining some experience as an ABA Therapist, she obtained her Registered Behaviour Technician (RBT) credentials.
 Jenna has most enjoyed learning to use ABA strategies to teach new skills that foster independence.
 She believes there is nothing more rewarding than helping a child reach their goals and is looking forward to continuing her learning in the field of ABA.